pink-junkjard/hyperfiddle/README.md

 > we've rendered the data as HTML.
 On the right, we see the Reagent expression.
 > The data/view toggles the fiddle renderer, so you can always get to the admin dashboard.*

-Here is the [Datomic schema renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/auto_control.cljs#L15-L30), TODO this should be a core.match config stored in a database...
+* [Default Datomic type renderers](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/auto_control.cljs#L15-L30), TODO should be a core.match definition stored in a database...

 ## \#4.
 Structural Editor